pip-services/pip-services-docs/content/en/node/commons/refer/ireferenceable.md

 linkTitle: "IReferenceable"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    Interface with methods to set refernces for components that depend on other components.
+    Interface with methods used to set references for components that depend on other components.

 ---